irisfaraway/schwartz-order/README.md

 # schwartz-order
-Sometimes we order Schwartz in the office.
-I wanted to make this unnecessarily complex and colourful.
+Sometimes at work we order burgers from Schwartz Bros.
+But why bother ordering burgers if you can't also visualise that data?

-This will use Foundation 5 and the Google Visualisation API.
-Ideally it'd be powered by Ruby as well but that's for the next phase.
+This runs off the Google Visualisation API and is horrible.